Eliot Bronson, Eclectic Music favorite, returns from Nashville to offer an intimate one-time workshop!

 - Word choice

 - Rhymes, near rhymes and non-rhymes

 - What to do in the bridge

 - How do you know if it's good?

 And a lot more!

-Eliot Bronson is nationally touring singer/songwriter and award winning artist.
-His most recent album was produced by grammy winner Dave Cobb (Chris Stapleton, Strugill Simpson, Jason Isbell)Eliot has taken home 1st place awards in the Chris Austin Songwriting Contest at MerleFest, Falcon Ridge Folk Festival and Eddie's Attic Songwriter Shootout.
+Eliot Bronson is nationally touring singer/songwriter and award-winning artist.
+His most recent album was produced by Grammy winner Dave Cobb (Chris Stapleton, Sturgill Simpson, Jason Isbell).
+Eliot has taken home first place awards in the Chris Austin Songwriting Contest at MerleFest, Falcon Ridge Folk Festival and Eddie's Attic Songwriter Shootout.
 He has also been a finalist in the New Song Contest in NYC, the Kerrville Folk Festival, Rocky Mountain Folks Fest and was named Best Songwriter in Atlanta by Creative Loafing.
 Paste Magazine called his self titled album "An Americana Gem."